Nawaz-A-Khan/E-Commerce-Power-BI-Dashboard-/README.md

 Power BI Dashboard of E-commerce sales data.

-Created a sample dashboard on Power BI using csv files.
+Created a simple dashboard on Power BI using csv files.